 1. The Fear of Getting Started

-The fear of beginning a running journey often stems from overthinking the process, potential outcomes, and the challenges that lie ahead.
-This can create a paralyzing effect as a new runner and makes the act of starting seem overwhelming.
+The fear of starting a running journey often comes from overthinking the process, the outcome, and the challenges ahead.
+This can paralyse a new runner and make starting seem overwhelming.

 Just Start Without Overthinking

-The first step is, without a doubt, the hardest.
-The key to overcoming this initial hurdle is to set a simple, attainable goal to give yourself direction, whether it’s a set time you’d like to run or a loop around your neighborhood.
-Keep your focus on the immediate, not the intimidating, long-term picture.
+The first step is the hardest.
+The key to getting over this initial hurdle is to set a simple, achievable goal to give yourself direction, whether it’s a set time you want to run or a loop around your neighbourhood.
+Keep your focus on the immediate, not the long-term, scary picture.
 Each run is a step forward, and that’s what matters most.

 Build a Sustainable Habit

-The true runners aren’t just those who sprint off from the starting line but those who lace up day after day, building a consistent running habit.
-Start with a realistic schedule, which could be three times a week, and gradually increase to accommodate more runs as your fitness improves.
-The more you run, the better you become.
+True runners aren’t those who sprint off from the starting line but those who lace up day after day, building a consistent running habit.
+Start with a realistic schedule, 3 times a week, and gradually increase as your fitness improves.
+The more you run, the better you get.

 2. Warming Up and Cooling Down

-One of the most important beginner running tips for a new runner is to develop the habit of warming up before every run and cooling down post-run.
-I have been running for over 20 years now, and this is still a habit I keep.
+One of the most important beginner running tips for a new runner is warming up before every run and cooling down post-run.
+I’ve been running for over 20 years, which is still a habit I keep.

 Respect the Warm-Up

-Warming up shouldn’t be brushed aside.
-It’s a vital preparation that primes your body for the activity ahead.
+Warming up shouldn’t be ignored.
+It’s vital to prepare your body for the activity ahead.
 A 5-10 minute brisk walk, a gentle jog, and dynamic stretches get your blood flowing and loosen up your muscles, reducing the chance of injury.

 Post-running stretches aren’t just a luxury; they’re necessary.
-After your run, your muscles are warm and pliable, making it a great time to boost flexibility and aid recovery.
-Spend 5-10 minutes doing static stretches, focusing on the muscles you’ve used the most.
+After you run, your muscles are warm and pliable, so it’s a great time to boost flexibility and aid recovery.
+Spend 5-10 minutes doing static stretches, focusing on the muscles you used the most.

 Beginner Running Tips